 Parenting with Heart

-eight-week classes for toddlers and their parents or caregivers
+eight-week classes for toddlers aged 12 – 36 months and their caregivers

-Our Parenting with Heart series is designed to empower parents and caregivers to feel confident and inspired to serve as their child’s “first teacher” during their formative years, to deepen their intuitive knowledge of their own child, and to guide and support them in the art of creating and nurturing a family.
+Our Parenting with Heart series is designed to empower parents and caregivers to feel confident and inspired to serve as their child’s “first teacher” during the developing child’s formative years, to deepen their intuitive knowledge of their own child, and to guide and support them in the art of creating and nurturing a family.

 Classes in the Parenting with Heart series offer engaging and supportive interactions between children, their caregivers, and the teacher in a beautiful and nurturing environment.
 All classes meet on our Los Altos campus.